 Off To A Yummy Year

 Looks good don’t it?
 That my friends, was a wonderful bite we had in Oakland, at a place called Hopscotch.
 Oyster, uni and salmon roe; it was like taking a bite of clean, buttery ocean.
-I just wanted to show that pic because it’s beautiful.
+I just wanted to show that pic because it’s beautiful and it was the impetus for being off to a yummy year.
 What I wanted to talk about is what I found on my way to a dinner party.
 Didn’t really know how to best utilize use ’em, but figuring it out is part of the fun.

 Boiling In The Cold